SWIFTSIM/SOAP/README.md

 ## Running SOAP

-The command `./tests/run_small_volume.sh` will download a small example simulation, run the group membership and halo properties scripts on it (the resulting catalogue is placed in the `output` directory), and generate the pdf documentation to describe the output file (which is written to `documentation/SOAP.pdf`).
+The command `./tests/run_small_volume.sh` will download a small example simulation, run the group membership and halo properties scripts on it.
+This uses the parameter file at `./tests/run_small_volume.yml`, and the resulting catalogue is placed in the `output` directory.
+It also generates the pdf documentation to describe the output file (which is written to `documentation/SOAP.pdf`).

 ### Computing halo membership for particles in the snapshot